usaid-cs/yesterday-i-learned/auto.md

 1. [Clutches are in their resting position when down](https://au.answers.yahoo.com/question/index?qid=20080214204415AAAYoox).
 1. On fuel octane rating: Most countries use MON, US uses RON/MON average, which results in a lower number.
 MON 91 is the US 87.
 1. Turbochargers force air into the engine using waste exhaust air pressure, which is why it has a lag.
 Superchargers force air into the engine using pulleys (or fans) that are always pumping air into the engine, which is why it has no lag, but has a base performance penalty.
+1. The automative "blind spots" exist no matter how you adjust your mirrors because [even though you follow this guide, you can still kill motor cyclists close to you](http://pages.cs.wisc.edu/~gdguo/driving/BlindSpot.htm).
+1. Typical chip repair kits work by first creating a vacuum in the presence of a resin, then applying air pressure once the resin fills the space where the air once was.